forta-network/docs/docs/faq.md

 ## How do I run a scan node?

-Currently, only Forta-approved nodes are allowed onto the network.
-In later phases, Forta will introduce economic security measures that will allow permissionless scan nodes.
 Please see the [quickstart](scanner-quickstart.md) guide to learn how to setup a scan node.

 ## Do I need special hardware to run scan nodes?